thombashi/pytablewriter/docs/pages/examples/typehint/javascript.rst

     .. code-block:: javascript
         :caption: JavaScript variable declaration code with/without type hints

-        // without type hints: column data types detected automatically by default const without_type_hint = [
+        // without type hints: column data types are detected automatically by default const without_type_hint = [
             ["header_a", "header_b", "header_c"],
             [-1.1, "2017-01-02 03:04:05", new Date("2017-01-02T03:04:05")],
             [0.12, "2017-02-03 04:05:06", new Date("2017-02-03T04:05:06")]
         ];

-        // with type hints: values will be converted with type of hints if it possible const with_type_hint = [
+        // with type hints: values will be converted with type hints if possible const with_type_hint = [
             ["header_a", "header_b", "header_c"],
             [-1, new Date("2017-01-02T03:04:05"), "2017-01-02 03:04:05"],